Primary photons, boson star and phase transition: Conclusions

 \section{Conclusions}

-To conclude, we investigated the possible evidence of the DM candidate from the approximate scale symmetry, the theory of the hidden scalar sector.
-The DM is the lightest hidden scalar field which is likely the dilaton.
-The latter could be warm and may have the novel feature of BEC into compact massive boson stars.
-We proposed the combined method which matches the effective model of the dilaton in terms of the glueball to the one of free gluons at the PT.
+To conclude, we investigated the possible evidence of the DM candidate from the approximate conformal symmetry.
+The DM is the lightest hidden scalar field which is likely the dilaton or the glueball.
+These scalar fields could be warm and may have the novel feature of the BEC into the compact massive boson stars.
+The importance of the BS is actual and evident, because the boson stars hide a scalar part of DM from direct observation.
+After the formation and becoming large in size, the BS may explode into leptons via decays of the dark photons [36] or may emit the primary photons which may explain the conformal anomaly in EW and EM hidden sectors.
+These could contribute to new sources of cosmic rays.

+We proposed the combined method to match the effective model of the dilaton in terms of the glueball to the one of free gluons at the PT.
 We find the PT is achieved at high chemical potential $\mu$ (the case B) with smaller particle momentum (and, hence, the energy).
-There is the sharp increasing of the fluctuation of the particle density at high ratio $T/\mu\sim \ln^{-1} (\bar\mu_{0})$ (\ref{e27}).

-The boson stars are unstable and the showers of the photons can be registered because of unstable dilatons (glueballs) decaying to primary photons.
-These decays could contribute to new sources of cosmic rays.
-In the laboratory experiments, the PT can be found as those followed by IRFP where the primary photons are detected.
+There is the sharp increasing of the fluctuation of the particle density at high ratio $T/\mu\sim \ln^{-1} (1/\bar\mu_{0})$ (\ref{e27}).
+In the laboratory experiments, the PT can be found as those followed by the IRFP where the primary photons are detected.
 The origin of these photons is the CA via the decays of the dilatons.
-When the incident energy scans from high to low values, one can find the non-monotonous behaviour in fluctuations of primary photons: the fluctuations rate $r_{\gamma\gamma}$ grow up in the IR to become very large at the PT (\ref{e209}).
-The PT and the CP have the very clear signature: the shower increasing of the photons flow in the detector compared to that produced by light hadrons.
+When the incident energy scans from high to lower values, one can find the non-monotonous behaviour in fluctuations of primary photons: the fluctuations rate $r_{\gamma\gamma}$ grows up in the IR to become very large at the PT (\ref{e209}).
+Both the PT and the CP have the very clear signature: the shower increasing of the photons flow in the detector compared to that produced by light hadrons.
 The information about the event with the PT for the given experimental conditions can be obtained by measuring the ratios of $\gamma$-quanta yields and compared (fitting) to known model with $T$ and $\mu$.